-Over the past few months, I've used six different tools for Instagram content management so that I could adequately compare them.
-Instagram is a great way for Apiarity to connect with others, finding the right tools is important to me.
+I've been using and observing six different tools for Instagram content management so that I could adequately compare them.
+Instagram is a great way for Apiarity to connect with others, so finding the right tools is important to me.
 I looked at features related to content scheduling, engagement, and analytics.
 I also tried some tools that have only analytics features (e.g., Iconosquare), but I won't address them in this post.
 I'm focusing on tools you can use to schedule Instagram content and other features they provide.

 All six tools let you schedule posts.
 They send an alert to your phone.
 Follow the steps to load the image and caption into Instagram and from there you can schedule a post.

 All the tools except Crowdfire have a weekly and monthly calendar view so you can see what content you have coming up over a period of time.
 That's nice!
-Later is the only tool out of all six options that seems to understand that Instagram is a visual tool: its monthly and weekly calendars show the post thumbnails.
-This is critical for planning an Instagram feed at bird's eye view.
+Later is the only tool out of all six options that seems to understand that Instagram is a visual tool: its monthly and weekly calendars show the post thumbnails (Agorapulse will show the thumbnail if you mouse over).
+This is critical for planning an Instagram feed at a bird's eye view.

 +1 for Later